keheintz/PyReduc/docs/index.md

 layout: default
 ---

+# Installing

+For now, the project can only be downloaded directly from the GitHub repository.
+Then verify that you have the most recent versions imported in the setup.py file installed.

+When working on your own data it is important that the same folder structure is used.

+## Work-flow

+Give details on how to run the scripts -- from raw data to final reduced spectrum.

+### Code philosophy

 <!--- Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Link to another page](./another-page.html).
 There should be whitespace between paragraphs.